timchoi14/web-practice/blog webapp/README.txt

 This folder is a practice project of creating an online blogging website where users can create, edit, and delete post.

+to download the packages:
+in the terminal write npm init -y then npm install "the packages below (without the quotes)"

 consisting packages
 express
 body-parser